Vasichar11/Particle-Tracing-Earth/README.md

-# Simulation of Wave-Particle Interaction with the use of Parallel Processing
+# Simulation of Wave-Particle Interaction with Parallel Processing

 ## Table of Contents